 Furniture for Later Life: Design Based on Older People’s Experiences of Furniture in Three Housing Forms is by Oskar Jonsson.
 It is a doctoral thesis so there is a lot of information.
 Unfortunately, Oskar tells me he did not publish any shorter papers from his thesis.
 However, the Table of Contents provides links to the key information.

-The results show that there is great variety in what old people express regarding furniture and reveal a diversity of interests, needs and wishes.
-In the light of these results, it is unreasonable to reduce old people to a homogeneous group or attempt to specify their needs in advance.
+Generalizations made regarding older people’s needs have proved to be too limited in scope to meet their needs and wishes.
+There is great variety in what old people express regarding furniture and reveal a diversity of interests, needs and wishes.
+In the light of the research results, it is unreasonable to reduce older people to a homogeneous group or attempt to specify their needs in advance.
 Despite this, the results reveal needs and wishes for furniture that provide comfort, pleasure and independence and that contribute to desired experiences of dignity, meaningfulness and freedom.